TurboWarp/extensions/docs/turbotranslate.md

 clear all translations :: #4361ee
 ```

-Clears all stored translation keys across all languages.
+Deletes all translations across all languages.

 ---

-### Import & Export
+### Saving and Loading

 ```scratch
 (export data :: #4361ee)
 ```

-Exports the entire translation database as a clean JSON string.
+Exports all registered languages and translations as a JSON string.

 ---